php-fig/fig-standards/proposed/template-renderer.md

 ## Definitions

 * **Template** - A string representation of a template.
-* **Context** - A array of context data given into to the rendered template.
+* **Context** - An array of context data given to the rendered template.
-* **TemplateRenderer** - A service rendering which will render the template with the given context and return the rendered content.
+* **TemplateRenderer** - A renderer which will render the template with the given context and return the rendered content as string.

 ### Template